DegenJoker/degenxdocs/docs/020-degenx-ecosystem/050-Governance/020-proposals.md

   }}
 />

-## Accessing Tally for DegenX DAO
+## Accessing Tally for DEGENX DAO

 Participating in the governance of DEGENX DAO involves a series of steps that enable token holders to propose changes to the operational contracts of the DAO.
 This process is facilitated through Tally, a platform that supports DAO governance by allowing users to create and vote on proposals.

-#### Navigate to the DegenX Governance Page on Tally:
+#### Navigate to the DEGENX Governance Page on Tally:

-- Visit the specified Tally URL dedicated to the DegenX ecosystem governance.
+- Visit the specified Tally URL dedicated to the DEGENX ecosystem governance.
 - https://www.tally.xyz/gov/degenx-ecosystem

 #### Connect Your Wallet: